Have you ever wondered about the history of playing cards? Well, let us give you a quick recap...

 At the beginning of the 15 Century, professional Cardmakers in Germany started using Woodcuts to mass-produce cards.

-In the late 15th Century France stars producing playing cards with the familiar suits of spades, hearts, diamonds, and clubs.
-In the late 18th Century, before the French Revolution, the King was always the highest card in the suit but that's also the time where the Ace stars its journey to the top.
+In the late 15th Century France starts producing playing cards with the familiar suits of spades, hearts, diamonds, and clubs.
+In the late 18th Century, before the French Revolution, the King was always the highest card in the suit.
+But that's also the time where the Ace stars its journey to the top.

-In the mid to the late 19th Century, the joker makes his first appearance as the third-highest trump, the best bower, in the game of Euchre.
+In the mid to the late 19th Century, the joker makes his first appearance as the third-highest trump, the best bower, in the Euchre's game.
 Some people believe the name joker comes from "juker" another name for the game.
 Later in the same century, the first Bicycle Branded cards are produced.

 In the mid of the 20th Century, a Mameluke deck (cards made in Mamluk Egypt) are discovered in Istanbul dating back from somewhere between the 12th and 13th centuries.